Julianne Moore: Personal life

-Political views

 Moore is politically liberal and endorsed Barack Obama in the 2008 and 2012 presidential elections.
 She is a pro-choice activist and sits on the board of advocates for Planned Parenthood.
-She is also a campaigner for gay rights and gun control and, since 2008, she has been an Artist Ambassador for Save the Children.
+She is a campaigner for gay rights and gun control, and since 2008, she has been an Artist Ambassador for Save the Children.
+She works with Everytown for Gun Safety.
+Moore opposes Donald Trump's immigration policies, and in 2020 she supported Joe Biden for president.
 Moore is a supporter of the Marjory Stoneman Douglas High School students in Parkland, Florida, who organized the March For Our Lives.
-She also helped release a music video for the group.
+She helped release a music video for the group.

-Moore is an atheist; when asked on Inside the Actors Studio what God might say to her upon arrival in heaven, she gave God's response as, "Well, I guess you were wrong, I do exist."
-She works with Everytown for Gun Safety.
-Moore opposed Donald Trump immigration policies.
-In 2020, Moore supported Joe Biden for president.
+Moore has said that she finds little value in the concept of celebrity and is concerned with living a "normal" life.
+After meeting her, Suzie Mackenzie dubbed Moore as "the most unostentatious of stars."
+Moore attracts little gossip or tabloid attention and she is humble about her profession ("it's just a person with a job") and casual in her appearance.
+Moore is known for maintaining a natural image and refrains from botox and plastic surgery.
+"I feel like it doesn't make people look any younger.
+It makes them look like they've had surgery", she said in 2009; "It's an aesthetic that's not human."

 Acting credits and awards

-Moore's most acclaimed films, according to the review-aggregation website Rotten Tomatoes, include:
+Moore's most acclaimed films, according to Rotten Tomatoes, include: